darshansharma/darshansharma.github.io/README.md

-# olailite - Static blog generator written in Golang
+# Static blog generator written in Golang

 Reads folder of markdown files (from `src`) and themes (`theme`) to generate html files into `public` folder.